SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Discussion

 \subsection{A new evidence of the RATD mechanism}

 In Figure \ref{fig:p_vsTdNH_allnorth} and \ref{fig:p_vsTdNH_allsouth}, we found that the polarization degree first increases and then decreases as the dust temperature increases and the gas column density decreases (region C in Figure \ref{fig:p_vsTdNH_allnorth}) for $T_{\rm d}>43\K$.
-The decrease of $p$ with $T_{\d}$ (higher radiation flux, closer R$\,$136) and the increase of $p$ with decreasing $N_{\H}$ cannot be explained by the RAT alignment theory, as discussed in the previous subsection.
-Below, we suggest that the RATD mechanism (\citealt{2019NatAs...3..766H}) can reproduce this feature.
+The decrease of $p$ with $T_{\d}$ (higher radiation flux, closer R$\,$136) and the increase of $p$ with decreasing $N_{\H}$ cannot be explained by the basic RAT alignment theory, as discussed in the previous subsection, unless the increasing dust heating is associated with the increase in the tangling of the magnetic field.
+Below, we suggest that the combination of the RAT alignment with the RATD mechanism (\citealt{2019NatAs...3..766H}) can reproduce this feature.

 According to the RATD mechanism, dust grains subject to a strong radiation field (i.e., close the source R$\,$136) can be spun-up to extremely fast rotation.
 The induced centrifugal stress due to grain suprathermal rotation can exceed the tensile strength of the grain material, resulting in the spontaneous fragmentation of large grains into smaller ones.
 The depletion of large grains causes the decrease of the thermal dust polarization degree at long wavelengths (see \citealt{2020ApJ...896...44L}; \citealt{2021ApJ...906..115T}).